Hero Image

 6. Find out if your commercial auto insurance offers safe driving discounts.
 Conduct background checks and obtain driving histories on employees.
 An employee with a poor history can increase your rates significantly.

-DO NOT cut corners in an effort to reduce your costs.
+DO NOT cut corners in an effort to reduce your montly costs.
 You want to be sure your small business has ample coverage to protect you in case of a disaster.
 The last thing you need is to be underinsured.

 Did You Know Your Credit Report Impacts Your Insurance Rates?